 Action items are plans that set specific actions that lead to implementing your goals.
 Action items are basically a “To-Do List” for each goal.
 It involves listing out the concrete steps that you need to accomplish in order to achieve your goals.
 An action plan explains who is going to do what, by when, and in what order for the church to reach its goals.
 The design and implementation of the action planning depend on the nature and needs of the organization.

-To write action items ask, “What are we going to do in the next 90, 60, 30 days to work towards this goal?”
+To write action items ask, “What are we going to do in the next 90, 60, and 30 days to work towards this goal?”

 To help monitor your strategic plan, one of the best tools around is the Balanced Scorecard developed by Kaplan and Norton from Harvard.
 The scorecard is to be used as both a measurement and management tool to assist in fulfilling an organization’s vision.
 With it, you can actively track progress towards your goals.